Course Outline

 Blended learning

-Placement – Mandatory 2-hour placement orientation workshop in O-Week; Industry Internship: 2 days per week.
+Placement – Mandatory placement orientation workshop prior to week 1 of semester; Industry Internship: minimum 2 days per week.
 You must complete 200 hours of internship in a human services organisation, with a minimum of 40 hours of direct client contact.
-Plus, attendance at a fortnightly clinical supervision session on campus.
+Plus, attendance at individual and small group clinical supervision sessions face to face on campus.
 200hrs Week 1 Once Only

 Course Topics

 Industry placement: Students will complete 200 hours of placement within a host organisation.
-This is generally completed on a 2 days per week basis throughout the semester.
+This is generally completed on a 2 days per week basis for a minimum of 12 weeks throughout the semester.

 What level is this course?